-Technical support and questions can be emailed to the EM&V team's project manager (lark.lee@tetratech.com) and PUCT staff (therese.harris@puct.texas.gov).
+Technical support and questions can be emailed to the EM&V project manager (Lark.Lee@tetratech.com) and the PUCT staff (Ramya.Ramaswamy@puc.texas.gov).

 1. INTRODUCTION

 This volume of the TRM contains Measurement and Verification (M&V) protocols for determining and/or verifying utility claimed energy and demand savings for particular measures or programs ((§ 25.181(q)(6)(A)).
 Table 1 provides an overview of the M&V measures contained within Volume 4 and the types of savings estimates available for each one.